Taking Your Child with ADHD or Asperger’s on a Road Trip

 There’s nothing like a good old-fashioned road trip to bring a family closer together – wind in your hair, favorite songs on the radio, watching the countryside pass one mile at a time.
 Thousands of families will be traveling the highways this summer, dropping their children off at summer camp, coming together for a family vacation, or just experiencing the thrill of the open road.

-But for parents of children with special needs like ADHD, Autism, or other challenges, taking a road trip isn’t so simple.
+But for parents of a child with ADHD, Asperger’s, or other challenges, taking a road trip isn’t so simple.
 The staff at Talisman Camps should know.
-Last year alone, they took students with ADHD, autism, and similar executive functioning needs on over 70,000 miles worth of road trips!
+Last year alone, they took students with ADHD, Asperger’s, and similar executive functioning needs on over 70,000 miles worth of road trips!
 Between day trips at their ADHD summer camp, learning expeditions at their autism school, or the occasional night on the town with their young adult program, they certainly know the joys and challenges of traveling with children and teens with special needs.

 Before You Leave!